 The canvas grows and shrinks with your application window, so you can make room for bigger wireframes if you need to.Note: If you are working on a small screen or have very large wireframes you might want to read this article on hiding the panels to make more room for the canvas.

 The Navigator Panel

-You can jump between wireframes or assets using your keyboard via CTRL+Tab or by clicking on one in the navigator and using the up and down arrow keys.
+You can jump between wireframes or assets using your keyboard via CTRL+TAB or by clicking on one in the navigator and using ↑ and ↓.